 It is also important to consider the differences between agency-directed and consumer-directed.

-Consumer-directed is a model of service delivery where either the individual or their employer of record is responsible for hiring, firing, supervising, and training of the person who provides the direct services and support covered by DMAS (and whose ages are paid by DMAS through its fiscal agent).
+Consumer-directed is a model of service delivery where either the person or their employer of record is responsible for hiring, firing, supervising, and training of the person who provides the direct services and support covered by DMAS (and whose ages are paid by DMAS through its fiscal agent).

 CCC Plus, CL and FIS all utilize both agency and consumer direction as a service delivery model.

-How Moms in Motion Can Help
+How Moms In Motion Can Help

-So, how can Moms in Motion help you with any questions and assistance you need when it comes to Virginia Medicaid waivers?
+So, how can Moms In Motion help you with any questions and assistance you need when it comes to Virginia Medicaid waivers?

 We offer waiver presentations to help you learn more about what Medicaid waivers can offer you.
 On top of that, we also have a self-eligibility tool to allow you to determine whether or not you are eligible for the waivers.